M48 Patton: T48 project

-T48 pilot #1 was designed and constructed by Chrysler Engineering to begin the APE design development at the OTAC Detroit Arsenal Test Center in December 1951.
+T48 pilot No. 1 was designed and constructed by Chrysler Engineering to begin the APE design development at the OTAC Detroit Arsenal Test Center in December 1951.
 This tank was provisionally armed with the M36/T119 gun using a Y-shaped deflector and a muzzle brake.
 This gun was not used for production M48 tanks.
 It used the Mod A hull and turret designs with smaller diameter crew hatches.
 The driver's hatch incorporated a mechanism that dropped his three periscope heads to provide clearance for the hatch door as it swung to the right, and the driver then had to reposition the periscopes by hand once the hatch was closed again.
 It had 5 return rollers, 6 roadwheel pairs per side with the drive sprocket at the rear and a torsion bar suspension system.

-Pilot #2 was built in February 1952 and also used the early Mod A design with small hatches.
+Pilot No. 2 was built in February 1952 and also used the early Mod A design with small hatches.
 It was fitted with the T139/M41 90mm gun replacing the muzzle brake with a cylindrical blast deflector.
 A T-shaped deflector was used for production M48 tanks.
 This vehicle had two machine guns installed, a .30cal M1919E4 mounted coaxially to the left of the main gun and a .50cal M2HB mounted on the commander's cupola.
 The full image stereoscopic T46E1/M12 rangefinder was placed in the central section of the turret.

-Pilot #3 was constructed in November 1952 and used the Mod B hull and turret designs with a simplified, larger diameter hatch that was easier for the driver to operate.
+Pilot No. 3 was constructed in November 1952 and used the Mod B hull and turret designs with a simplified, larger diameter hatch that was easier for the driver to operate.
 Also the front vision block was removable and allowed for the future use of IR vision blocks by the driver.
 It also had 5 return rollers, 6 roadwheel pairs per side with the drive sprocket at the rear and a torsion bar suspension system.
 The Mod B turret also had larger hatches for the commander and loader.
 An additional three hulls were constructed (T48 pilots 4 through 6) in 1953.
 These tanks were used into 1955 for the component development of the M48A2 production tanks including fire control systems, turret cupolas, suspension configurations and powerpacks.
 At least one of these hulls was fitted with experimental silica glass composite armor panels.